-Our bus from Kraków reached Budapest Kelenföld bus station a little before 6:00 AM.
-Most people immediately walked towards the Kelenföld vasútállomás subway stop.
-I bought a 24-hour Budapest-travelcard.
-I took the M 4 and M 2 metro from Kelenföld vasútállomás to Deák Ferenc tér.
-I made a pit stop at Starbucks Fashion for some quick breakfast.
-After that I took the M 1 metro from Deák Ferenc tér to Széchenyi fürdő to visit the Széchenyi Spa Baths.
+Our bus from Kraków arrived at Budapest Kelenföld bus station a little before 6:00 AM.
+Most passengers immediately headed toward the Kelenföld vasútállomás subway stop.
+I purchased a 24-hour Budapest-travelcard and navigated the M 4 and M 2 metro lines to reach Deák Ferenc tér.
+I made a pit stop at Starbucks Fashion for a quick breakfast before taking the historic M 1 —the oldest electrified underground railway in mainland Europe—to visit the Széchenyi Baths.

-The Széchenyi Spa Baths in Budapest is one of the best and largest spa baths in Europe with its 15 indoor baths and 3 grand outdoor pools.
+The Széchenyi Thermal Baths is one of the largest spa complexes in Europe, housed in a magnificent Neo-Baroque palace.
 I bought the morning ticket with locker and went in.
 The main changing area was common and had big and small lockers.
 They were activated by a plastic key which I wore like a watch around my wrist.
 There were also small cabins which could be used to change (or even rented out instead of lockers).
 This common hall led to gender-segregated shower rooms and that opened up into the main indoor hall.

-The main indoor hall had multiple pools of varying temperatures, between 18 to 38 °C (64 to 100 °F).
+I enjoyed the vast array of indoor pools, which are famous for their medicinal natural hot spring waters of varying temperatures, between 18 to 38 °C (64 to 100 °F).

 Since I had travelled overnight by bus from Krakow, I didn’t have access to freshen up and shower like on the train.
 So after spending a couple of hours enjoying the various pools, I headed back inside and had a nice shower and was ready for the rest of my day.
 I took the M 1 metro from Széchenyi fürdő to Deák Ferenc tér and walked to Elizabeth Square